dfpvieira/labtest/README.md

 ### Singleton
 The supapac.gui.Arena class is instanciated only once, which manages and processes all supapac.Game related elements and functions.
+###  Factory Pattern
+In this case the supapac.gui.Arena acts as a superclass, while having multiple sub-classes.
+### Composite Pattern
+### Flyweight Pattern

 ## Code Smells